willhemz/willhemz/README.md

-- 👋 Hi, I’m @willhemz
+- 👋 Hi, I’m Williams Balogun @willhemz
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m intrigued by technologies and interested in Full Stack Development
-- 🌱 I code using React Framework
+- 🌱 I code using React Framework and Nodejs
-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently learning Next
 - 💞️ I’m looking for frontend development job opportunities
-- 📫 How to reach me williamsdev.official@gmail.com
+- 📫 How to reach me williamsbalogun49@gmail.com

 <!---
 willhemz/willhemz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.